All About Garden Moths: Important Pollinators

-When it comes to an insect popularity contest between butterflies and moths, it’s the butterflies that get most of the attention.
+When it comes to an insect popularity contest between butterflies and moths, butterflies get most of the attention.
 Butterflies are usually, but not always, larger and more colorful.
-Plus, most moth species usually fly at night when we’re not as likely to see them.
-This isn’t a reason to ignore moths, though.
+Plus, most moth species fly at night when we’re not as likely to see them.
+This isn’t a reason to ignore garden moths, though.
 Some are important pollinators, and all are a food source for birds and other wildlife you want to attract.

-This giant has a wingspan of over six inches, with the females larger than the males.
+These giant garden moths have a wingspan of over six inches, with the females larger than the males.
 The upper sides of its wings are reddish brown with random pale yellow spots.
 It’s found from the Midwest to the Atlantic and Gulf coasts.
 As its name suggests, walnut is its caterpillar host plant, along with hickory, pecan, butternut, sweet gum, persimmon and sumac.
 The caterpillars are 5-inch green giants with orange horns known as hickory horned devils.